 American Community Survey 2016

-The 2016 ACS 1-year estimates will be released on September 14, 2017.
-These data will be available for the nation, all states, the District of Columbia, Puerto Rico, every congressional district, every metropolitan area and all counties and places with populations of 65,000 or more.
+The 2016 ACS 1-year estimates were released on September 14, 2017.
+These data are available for the nation, all states, the District of Columbia, Puerto Rico, every congressional district, every metropolitan area and all counties and places with populations of 65,000 or more.
 The 2016 ACS 1-year Public Use Microdata Sample (PUMS) files and 2016 ACS 1-year Supplemental Estimates will be released on October 19, 2017.

 Importance of ACS: Assessing Demographic-Economic Change

 Oil prices plummeted in late 2014.
 How has this affected people and households in areas hardest hit?
 Find out for wide-ranging geographies using the ACS 1-year estimates.
 Compare to earlier 1-year estimates.
 Demographic-economic conditions change for many reasons; oil price changes are just one.